Tarang74/handbook/1_1_installation.md

 # 1.1.
 Installation

-To setup VSCode for development on the QUTy Microcontroller board, follow the installation steps found on the [QUTy Development Board](https://cab202.github.io/quty/).
+To setup VSCode for development on the QUTy Microcontroller board, follow the installation steps found on the [QUTy Development Board](https://cab202.github.io/quty/) website.

 Users who wish to perform a CLI installation should refer to [CLI Usage](https://cab202.github.io/quty/cli).